 Contains dedicated configurations for NR sidelink communication.
 The network configures only the PC5 Relay RLC channel and sl-PHY-MAC-RLC-Config used for the SRB1.
+In the multi-hop U2N Relay, the network may configure additionally the PC5 Relay RLC channel and sl-PHY-MAC-RLC-Config used for the SRB0 for the indirect child UE